Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the guide to Kenya.

 Anthony is the author of the Lonely Planet guide to Kenya.

 Hell’s Gate is not a big wildlife safari destination.
 There are leopards around, but you’re extremely unlikely to spot them.
 Buffalo, giraffe, zebra, eland, Coke’s hartebeest and Thomson’s gazelle are common.
 Olive baboons are often seen perched on the cliffs, while a good spotter might pick up a pair of klipspringers.
-Less common is Chanler’s mountain reedbuck, which can be found grazing on the grassy slopes.
+Less common is Chanler’s mountain reedbuck, which can occasionally be found grazing on the grassy slopes.

 Hell’s Gate’s main attraction is its dramatic scenery.
 The park’s name refers to the steep-sided valley running through the park, and its red-ochre cliffs look like they’re on fire when struck by the rising and setting sun.
 Dormant volcanoes dominate the landscape, with several ancient lava plugs rising from the valley floor.
 The views of Mt Longonot from the Buffalo Circuit, in the south of the park, are superb.
+Geothermal power plants do spoil the view in places.

 Activities